Implementing LRU Cache like Building a Lego

 and put

-avoid directly handling the details of map
+of LRU avoid directly manipulating the details of map

 and cache